BrunoJeric/BreakOut/README.md

 # BreakOut

-BrakOut clone made as test assignment C++ developer position at Gamepires.
+BrakOut clone made as test assignment for C++ developer position at Gamepires.

 ## Game description